ShubhamBh078/plant-disease-detection/README.md

-# 🌿 Plant Disease Detection & Classification using Custom PyTorch CNN
+# 🌿 Plant Disease Detection & Classification using CNN

 An end-to-end Deep Learning pipeline built from scratch using PyTorch to accurately classify plant species and diagnose health conditions from leaf images.